-The altitude sickness generally takes a few hours to a day before it fully kicks in, you may feel tingling in your hands and feet (I did), slight or massive headache (got that too), nausea, puking, elevated heart rate (yup), out of breath (yup), dizzy or light headedness, etc. Don’t panic!
+The altitude sickness generally takes a few hours to a day before it fully kicks in after landing in Cusco, you may feel tingling in your hands and feet (I did), slight or massive headache (got that too), nausea, puking, elevated heart rate (yup), out of breath (yup), dizzy or light headedness, etc. Don’t panic!
 Most hotels and even the Inca Trail guides have oxygen with them.
 Just remember to rest well and drink plenty of water or coca tea.
-This is also the reason to take at least two days to acclimate before you attempt the trail.
-Don’t attempt to do Rainbow Mountain before Machu Picchu (will discuss more in a later post).
+This is also the reason to take at least two days to acclimate before you attempt to trek the Inca trail.
+Don’t attempt to trek Rainbow Mountain before Machu Picchu (will discuss more in a later post).

 As mentioned in my other blog post, you have a weight limit that the porters can carry for you, which is 3.5kg.
 If you don’t rent the air mattress (I highly recommend that you rent it), you have 4.5kg.
 Whatever the porter can’t carry for you, you will have to carry it yourself.
 It’s not fun to carry anything while you struggle to breathe, so pack light but efficient.